(and Still Feed Him From Your Plate)

 - Eat your meal as usual.

 - When your Weimaraner comes to beg with those “I’m so starving” eyes, ignore him.
+By ignore I mean, no eye contact; he is invisible and you are blind!
 Don’t make this hard on yourself – I assure you, he’s lying to you, he’s not starving.

 - If he knows a “place” command so that you can tell him to lay on his bed, do so.
 If he doesn’t know this, it’s OK, just wait for him to go lie down somewhere.
 (It doesn’t have to be on his bed, it can be anywhere, and actually, he doesn’t have to lie down, he just needs to quit staring at you.)

 - Throw him a piece of food from your plate when he quits staring.
 This part is very important!
 You don’t want to treat your Weim when he’s looking at you as he will start to try to stare the food out of you (i.e., intense begging) even from afar.

 - You can give him a “jackpot” reward if he’s managed to stay calm and contained for the entire meal by letting him lick your plate when you are done.